Interpreting a Decision In Exercises 43–48, determine whether the... | Channels for Pearson+

 1

+Step 1: Understand the problem.
+The fitness equipment company is making a claim about the customer satisfaction rate of its competitor's home gym.
+Specifically, the claim is that the satisfaction rate is not 99%.
+This is a two-tailed hypothesis test because the claim involves a 'not equal to' condition.

-Step 1: Understand the null hypothesis (H₀) and the alternative hypothesis (Hₐ).
-The null hypothesis (H₀) is a statement of no change, no effect, or a status quo.
-In this case, the null hypothesis would be that the standard deviation of the gas mileage is equal to 3.9 miles per gallon (σ = 3.9).
-The alternative hypothesis (Hₐ) would be that the standard deviation is not equal to 3.9 miles per gallon (σ ≠ 3.9).
+Step 2: Define the null hypothesis (H₀) and the alternative hypothesis (Hₐ).
+The null hypothesis represents the default assumption, which is that the satisfaction rate is equal to 99%.
+Mathematically, H₀: p = 0.99.
+The alternative hypothesis represents the claim being tested, which is that the satisfaction rate is not 99%.
+Mathematically, Hₐ: p ≠ 0.99.

+Step 3: Interpret the decision to reject the null hypothesis.
+If the null hypothesis is rejected, it means there is sufficient evidence to support the alternative hypothesis.
+In this context, rejecting H₀ would suggest that the competitor's home gym does not have a customer satisfaction rate of 99%.

 Verified video answer for a similar problem: